 Minecraft Student Workshop

 The City of Spokane, Carl Maxey Center, New Urban Mobility Alliance, and Spokane Public Schools partnered together to host a Minecraft student workshop at Frances Scott Elementary School in June 2025.
 The two-day workshop brought together 5th graders to reimagine the schoolyard and area around the school.
-A final workshop summary will be shared in September 2025.
+Read the workshop summary “Using Games to Help Students Reclaim Spokane’s Empty Spaces” online.

 Photos of students at Minecraft Student Workshop